MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - Interactability via the editor is not finished.

-- Many improvements for user experienced should be performed.
+- Many improvements for user experience should be performed.

+- Scripts work always, including when not in play mode.

 ## GIFS ##